 After a 1h30 drive, we arrived at 10:00 to Miranda do Douro, a city where people speak the Mirandese language, an official Portuguese language.
 This language is spoken by 15 000 people of three municipalities: Miranda do Douro, Mogadouro and Vimioso.

-When we first saw the names of the streets, we immediately realized that they weren’t written in Portuguese but in Mirandese.
-To be honest, for a moment we thought we had crossed the border to Spain but, after some minutes, we remembered a news piece we saw on Mirandese language.
+When I first saw the names of the streets, I immediately realised that they weren’t written in Portuguese but in Mirandese.
+To be honest, for a moment I thought I had crossed the border to Spain but, after some minutes, I remembered a news piece I saw on Mirandese language.

-During the cruise, we could admire the amazing Douro river, its 200-metre cliffs and flora and fauna – we saw the beautiful golden eagle, the Egyptian vulture and the griffon vulture.
+During the cruise, I could admire the amazing Douro river, its 200-metre cliffs and flora and fauna – I was hoping to see the beautiful golden eagle, the Egyptian vulture and the griffon vulture.

 At the end of the cruise, I was a little disappointed because I was expecting to see some of the birds I’ve mentioned above, but according to some people there, it was normal for them not showing up.
 That’s why we had a special treat – a show with some of the birds that live in this part of Douro.

 For the first time during my trip to Northern Portugal, I didn’t book a place to spend the night.
 After some Internet browsing (thanks to the town’s free Wi-Fi) we’ve chosen Casa das Arribas (affiliate link), an old school converted into two apartments.